ritza-co/handbook/docs/how-we-work/technical-project-manager-role.md

-# The Technical Project Manager role
+# The technical project manager role

-Our principle "We are crafters, not overseers" means that we generally avoid having any 'hands off' roles, focused only on coordination or oversight.
+Our principle "We are crafters, not overseers" means that we generally avoid having any "hands-off" roles, focused only on coordination or oversight.

 The technical project manager